szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Autonomous mode: goal update``: Defines the run-control instruction used only when **Auto-stop** is enabled.
 It lets Autonomous mode signal terminal states such as completion, waiting, pause, or failure.
 When Auto-stop is disabled, this run-control tool/instruction is not exposed to the model.

 * ``Expert - system prompt``: Defines the instruction that tells the current model how and when to delegate tasks through the regular ``expert_call`` tool.
-The prompt applies to the caller; each selected Expert is executed as a regular agent by the shared Chat with Agents / Agents v2 runtime and receives the model, system prompt, tool permissions and optional RAG configuration from its own preset.
+The prompt applies to the caller; each selected Expert is executed as a regular agent by the shared Agents / Agents v2 runtime and receives the model, system prompt, tool permissions and optional RAG configuration from its own preset.

 * ``Image generation``: Defines the instruction given to the prompt-enhancement LLM before an image-generation request when raw prompt mode is not used.
 It controls how the user's request is expanded or reformulated for the image model.